VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/facet-term-type.md

 # FacetTermType ==~object~==

-The `FacetTermType` represents a term within a facet used for filtering search results.
+This type represents a term within a facet used for filtering search results.

 ## Fields